Max Pacioretty scores in OT, Knights beat Avalanche 3-2

 DENVER (AP) — Max Pacioretty scored at 1:56 of overtime to give the Vegas Golden Knights a 3-2 victory over the Colorado Avalanche on Saturday.

-Vegas rebounded from a 5-1 loss in the series opener Thursday night to move two points ahead of Colorado atop the West Division.
+Vegas rebounded from a 5-1 loss in the series opener Thursday night to move a point ahead of Colorado atop the West Division.

+“As a group we were really disappointed with our effort (Thursday night) and we responded,” Golden Knights coach Pete DeBoer said.
+“What tonight showed when we play our game and dialed into details and execution and the things we have to do to win on the road we’re a hard team to beat.
+What we learned about them is if you’re off your A game even a little bit they’re going to make you look really bad, and that’s what they did in game one.”

-Pacioretty also had an assist, Alex Martinez and William Carrier scored, and Marc-Andre Fluery made 22 saves.
+Pacioretty also had an assist, Alec Martinez and William Carrier scored, and Marc-Andre Fleury made 22 saves.

+“We had a lot to prove after getting spanked in the last game,” Pacioretty said.
+“We knew it also wouldn’t come with playing well for one period.
+We never really got away from our game.
+We know a team like that is going to get their chances, they did and Flower stood tall.”

 Joonas Donskoi and Devon Toews scored for Colorado, and Philipp Grubauer made 31 saves.
-The Avalanche had won eight straight at home.
+The Avalanche had won seven straight at home.

+“We knew they were going to be better tonight, as they were.
+We were not physical enough,” Donskoi said.
+“When they get the cycle going it’s hard to stop it.
+We were battling for the first spot in our division, so obviously we wanted to get two points, but we were not able to do it.”

+Pacioretty scored when Toews broke his stick as he tried to clear a rebound from in front of the net.
+Pacioretty skated to the crease and poked the puck past Toews and in.

 Vegas had a 34-24 shots advantage, the first time Colorado has been outshot in 20 games.
 The last time an opponent outshot the Avalanche was Vegas on Feb.
 16.